US lawmakers approve $1tn in infrastructure spending

 The infrastructure package now heads to Mr Biden's desk to be signed into law.

-Billed as a "once-in-a-generation" spending measure, the infrastructure legislation proposes $550bn in direct federal expenditure to upgrade highways, roads and bridges, as well as to modernise city transit systems and passenger rail networks.
+Billed as a "once-in-a-generation" spending measure, the infrastructure legislation proposes $550bn in direct federal expenditure to upgrade highways, roads and bridges, and to modernise city transit systems and passenger rail networks.

 The agreement also sets aside funding for clean energy, clean drinking water and high speed internet.